valkey-io/valkey-doc/docs/install/install-redis/_index.md

 Make sure that everything is working as expected:

-1. Try pinging your instance within a `redis-cli` session using the `PING` command.
+1. Try pinging your instance within a `valkey-cli` session using the `PING` command.
-2. Do a test save with `redis-cli save` and check that a dump file is correctly saved to `/var/redis/6379/dump.rdb`.
+2. Do a test save with `valkey-cli save` and check that a dump file is correctly saved to `/var/redis/6379/dump.rdb`.
 3. Check that your Valkey instance is logging to the `/var/log/redis_6379.log` file.
 4. If it's a new machine where you can try it without problems, make sure that after a reboot everything is still working.